 So, don’t stop taking your beta-blockers unless you discuss it with your physician – even if they’re causing side effects such as:

 If any of these side effects are severe or don’t go away, talk to your doctor about how to control them.
 Sometimes your doctor can:

-“The top reason patients stop using beta-blockers is admission to the hospital – for various conditions, not just heart failure,” says cardiologist W.H.
-Wilson Tang, MD.
+“The top reason patients stop using beta-blockers is admission to the hospital – for various conditions, not just heart failure,” Dr. Tang says.
 “However, most people should not stop, even if they are hospitalized, unless the doctors decided that it is more harm than good.”

 Research shows that patients fare better when they continue taking beta-blockers while in the hospital, even with acute heart failure.

 “An inability to tolerate beta-blockers indicates a worsening heart condition,” says Dr. Tang.
 “Other testing may be necessary to determine if the heart is too weak for beta-blockers.”

-If you stopped taking beta-blockers, tell your doctor immediately.
-Re-determining the correct dosage is a complicated process.
+If you stopped taking beta-blockers, re-determining the correct dosage is a complicated process.
 While it’s important that you resume beta-blockers, you will need to closely follow instructions from your doctor.
 Doctors have learned to start low and go slow in increasing the dose so that your body can readjust to the drug.

 “How much and how quickly to increase the dose will depend on your medical condition,” says Dr. Tang.
 “It can take time and even adjustment of other medications in order to maintain adequate blood pressure.”

 Your best precaution?
 Make sure you always have enough beta-blocker medication on hand.
-Running out – or simply not taking your medication – can complicate your healthcare and be dangerous.
+Running out – or simply not taking your medication – can be dangerous.